Close popup

 Sylvera’s Cookstoves Framework

-While cookstove projects face valid criticism regarding their effectiveness, Sylvera is developing a proprietary framework so that we can accurately assess the quality and risks of these projects.
-We have been testing and iterating the framework so that our ratings will reliably show which projects are of high integrity and good quality.
+While cookstove projects face valid criticism regarding their effectiveness, Sylvera has developed a proprietary framework so that we can accurately assess the quality and risks of these projects.

 We have been dedicating significant time and resources to the development of the Improved Cookstoves rating framework (since November 2022) with the goal of creating a comprehensive framework that addresses key aspects of cookstove projects.

 We are using a variety of sources to generate our ratings.
-We utilize OECD economic indicators and policy and regulatory datasets to account for the level of financial additionality and common practice.
-We analyze technical information about the cookstove model, WHO cooking fuel data and GIS data to estimate the risk of over-crediting.
+We utilize policy and regulatory datasets and country level market assessments to account for the level of financial additionality and common practice.
+We use WHO cooking fuel data and GIS data to estimate the risk of over-crediting.

 We also run a climatic risk model to assess the level of permanence of the biomass carbon stock that is being saved as a result of the project activity.
 This ensemble of methods allows us to rate the project’s performance from many different angles.

-• Measuring carbon reductions is very difficult: in order to generate a carbon score, we need to take into account the levels of forest degradation and draw the connection between forest degradation and cookstove activities.
+• Measuring carbon reductions is very difficult:in order to generate a carbon score, we need to take into account the levels of forest degradation and draw the connection between forest degradation and cookstove activities.
 We are currently unable to generate a score that reflects the intersection of these two elements of forest degradation and demand for woodfuel.
-Therefore, in the first version, the framework will not generate a carbon score, which is one of the core pillars of a Sylvera rating.
-We plan to address this in subsequent versions, using our ML capabilities on forest degradation and collaborating with academics on assessing woodfuel demand for cookstoves.
+Therefore, all improved cookstoves projects have been assigned a "neutral" carbon score.
+Instead, the level of confidence in the reasonableness of the issued credits is assessed in the pillar of additionality, over-crediting risk.

 • Additionality of activities trends positively: improved cookstoves projects are often highly additional, meaning that the project would not have occurred without the carbon finance.
 This is because the initial investment required to set up the project is often too high for households or communities to afford without outside funding.
-Our framework assesses financial drivers such as country risk profile and policy and regulatory schemes over time.
+Our framework assesses whether there are other financial resources available beyond carbon finance, through the analysis of policy and regulatory schemes, and market penetration.

 • Over-crediting risk is valid: as a direct result of the challenge of measuring carbon reductions, the main risk of improved cookstove projects is over-crediting.
 In order to address this risk, project developers can implement rigorous baseline assessments to identify households that genuinely need the stoves and are likely to use them as intended.
 They can also provide education and training on the proper use of the stoves and follow up with households to ensure that the stoves are being used as intended.
 In order to assess the risk level of over-crediting, Sylvera: